-Adam Leath: Well as I outlined earlier Aaron you know it’s definitely something you should be consulting with law enforcement and your prosecutor and your specific jurisdiction.
+Adam Leath: Well as I outlined earlier, Aaron, you know it’s definitely something you should be consulting with law enforcement and your prosecutor on your specific jurisdiction.
 But if it is readily consumable information, it’s a public access account, anyone with an internet connection whether that is a mobile device or a computer, that information is not unique to your device it could be accessed anywhere.
 In that situation, I wouldn’t see that there will be a need for your own personal phone to be put in any type of evidence because it’s not accessing information that is not currently available to everyone else.

 Audience Question: Do we need a warrant to place a GPS locator on a vehicle?

 Adam Leath: That is very jurisdiction-specific.
 I would say that in a vast majority of cases the answer is yes.
 I’ve seen some very rare exceptions to that but you absolutely would need to be consulting with your local prosecutor.
 But if the question is do I need a warrant, the likely answer is going to be yes.
 If you have time to get it, there is always a good reason to get one and make sure that you have all your bases covered.
 But with GPS trackers I can only think of maybe one instance where I saw a jurisdiction not have to get a warrant in order to utilize it.

 Audience Question: Our main focus is on dogfighting, but can the same techniques be used for cockfighters as well?